Skip to main content

 static var storedTypeProperty = "Some value."

-// Use the class keyword to allow subclasses to override this computed property
+// Using the class keyword allows subclasses to override this computed property

 class var overrideableComputedTypeProperty: Int {